saturn-lab/androidAudioRecg/README.md

 libandroid_tensorflow_inference_java.jar

-libtensorflow_inference.so packages :
+libtensorflow_inference.so includes : tensorflow-inference-debug.aar and tensorflow-inference-release.aar;

-tensorflow-inference-debug.aar;

-tensorflow-inference-release.aar;

 # Model  training
 using audioNet to foster a *.h5 file and frozen as *.pb file